pandas-dev/pandas/doc/source/indexing.rst

 When slicing, the start bounds is *included*, while the upper bound is *excluded*.
 Trying to use a non-integer, even a **valid** label will raise a ``IndexError``.

-The ``.iloc`` attribute is the primary access method .
+The ``.iloc`` attribute is the primary access method.
 The following are valid inputs:

    - An integer e.g. ``5``
    - A list or array of integers ``[4, 3, 0]``